-It all begins here… when a mother’s health (mental or physical) is irrelevant.
+It all begins here… when a mother’s health (emotional and physical) is irrelevant.
 When a woman is pregnant, everyone takes care of her.
 Strangers give up their seats and hold open doors.
 She typically has at least a dozen doctor appointments during her pregnancy.
 Friends and family cater to her comfort and well-being.
 But once the baby is born, the woman is often invisible.
-She usually just goes to the doctor one time, six weeks postpartum.
+It’s as if she was just a vessel to bring this new life into the world.
+She usually just goes to the doctor one time, at six weeks postpartum.
 The focus is on the child, and not the mother.
 The mother just disappears.
 I wonder if this is a factor in why postpartum depression rates are so high.

 I had a difficult birth experience with my second child.
 While I know people who had way worse experiences, this one really traumatized me.
 I cried a lot in the months that followed, and many people said something along the lines of, “well, all that matters is you have a healthy baby now!”.
 OF COURSE, I’m thrilled that my son came out of it healthy.
 OF COURSE, that is absolutely THE most important thing!
-But those comments made me feel like my feelings should be put aside and I was just selfish to still be upset about what happened because I had the only thing that mattered: a healthy baby.
+But those comments made me feel like my feelings should be put aside, and I was selfish to still be upset about what happened, because I had the only thing that mattered: a healthy baby.

 If it rains on your wedding day and you didn’t get the outdoor beach wedding you hoped and planned for, no one says to you that you should just be grateful you married the love of your life.
 They know you are in love with your spouse and so happy to have committed to this person, while at the same time, you are sad that the day you dreamed of and planned for did not go as you wanted.